brianmcananey/milestone-1-project/TESTING.md

 - When running the CSS Validator it came up with this error, which has now been fixed.

 <h2 align="center"><img src="assets/README/w3c-css-error.png"></h2>

+- When I deployed my project on github the layout of the website was totally different, I realised that the file paths in each page, that were linked to my style.css page, were wrong.
+These paths were absolute, so I changed them to relative, for example, assets/images/picture.png and the website viewed the same as it did locally on codeanywhere.

 ## Unresolved